 All patients need to check in when they first arrive at the hospital.
-Unless you are going to medical imaging (X-ray, ultrasound, CT, MRI or mammography) or have an appointment with a specialist, you will check in at the Admitting and Discharge desk, which is located in the main atrium across from the Outpatient Lab counter, if you:
+Unless you are going to medical imaging (X-ray, ultrasound, CT, MRI or mammography) or have an appointment with a specialist, you will check in at the Admitting and Discharge desk.
+The desk is located in the WGH Emergency Department.
+You will register at this desk if you:

 - are going to the emergency department

 - have been sent to hospital by your family doctor to be admitted (stay in the hospital)*

 - have an appointment at the pre-operative (pre-op) clinic

 *If your doctor has pre-scheduled your admission, please arrive at the specified time.